Sep 09 06

 It was raining harder when we left the cave and so we decided to finish of the day with a curry further down the valley.The Curry House was running a buffet meal – where we could eat as much as we wanted to, as the rather attentive waiter kept reminding us.
 We set off with a plate full of starters, I foolishly mistook the Indian cakes that were laid out for desert as part of the range of starters on offer.
 On they went onto my plate, to be topped off with lime pickle and mango chutney.
 It was much better than I might sound and meant that I started and finished the meal with cake!

-4 Responses to “Pant Mawr Pothole plus cake with lime pickle”
+4 thoughts on “Pant Mawr Pothole plus cake with lime pickle”

 Leave a Reply